 Scholarships: If you will be receiving a scholarship to help pay for your tuition, please contact the Admissions & Records immediately after you register to avoid being dropped, 714) 895-8306.
 You may also need to contact the Financial Aid office with your outside scholarship information so you can arrange for payment to be made to Golden West College.

-If your tuition is going to be paid by a Third Party, i.e. Boeing, CA Dept of Rehabilitation, Voc Rehab or Tuition Assistance, once you have registered in classes, please submit your paperwork to the Enrollment Center immediately to avoid being dropped for non-payment.
+Third Party Payments: If your tuition is going to be paid by a Third Party, i.e. Boeing, CA Department of Rehabilitation, Vocation Rehab or Tuition Assistance, once you have registered in classes, please submit your paperwork to the Admissions & Records immediately to avoid being dropped for non-payment.

-If you are receiving Chapter 33 Post 9/11 or Chapter 31 Vocational Rehabilitation & Employment educational benefits, please contact Veterans Services immediately after registering and prior to payment.
-Your fees can be “deferred” so there is no out-of-pocket expense.
+Veterans: If you are receiving Chapter 33 Post 9/11 or Chapter 31 Vocational Rehabilitation & Employment educational benefits, please contact Veterans Services immediately after registering and prior to payment.
+You may be eligible to have some or all of your fees deferred.

-Students that owe less than $150.00 for a semester or session, and have difficulty paying the balance prior to the payment deadline, may submit a Late Payment Agreement to the Enrollment Center for consideration.
+Late Payment Agreement: Students that owe less than $150.00 for a semester or session, and have difficulty paying the balance prior to the payment deadline, may submit a Late Payment Agreement to the Admissions & Records for consideration.
 Call (714) 895-8121 for further details.

 To Be Eligible for a Refund: Students must officially withdraw from classes by the refund deadline (Refer to the Student Class Program/Web Schedule Bill on the Student tab of the MyGWC portal page).
 It is the student’s responsibility to officially withdraw from classes and to verify all withdrawals.
 An instructor may drop students for non-attendance.
 Instructors are not responsible for making sure drops are made by the refund deadline.
 If the student has not been dropped from the class by the instructor, the student is responsible for withdrawing from the class by the refund deadline.
 Students who are officially enrolled in a class after the refund deadline will not be eligible for a refund.
 There are no exceptions.